 On December 23, 2021, the Monetary Board of the Bangko Sentral ng Pilipinas, in its Resolution No. 1798, approved the upgrade of the banking license of BOC from commercial bank to universal bank, subject to the public offering of its shares and listing the same with the PSE within one year from the date of the grant of the universal banking license.
+On February 22, 2022, the BOD of BOC approved the amendments to the Articles of Incorporation to change its purpose from commercial bank to universal bank pursuant to BSP Monetary Board Resolution No. 1798 dated December 23, 2021.

 On February 15, 2022, the SEC issued its pre-effective letter relating to the registration of securities of up to 1,403,013,920 common shares of BOC to be listed and traded in the Main Board of the PSE in relation to its initial public offering ("IPO").
 On February 16, 2022, the PSE approved the application for the listing of up to 1,403,013,920 common shares of BOC, which includes the 280,602,800 common shares subject of the IPO.
 On March 15, 2022, the SEC issued its Order rendering effective the registration of up to 1,403,013,920 common shares of BOC, and the Certification of Permit to Offer Securities for Sale.
-The 1,403,013,920 common shares of BOC were listed with the Main Board of the PSE on March 31, 2022.
+On March 31, 2022, BOC listed its common shares with the PSE.